scramjetorg/transform-hub/docs/obj-logger/classes/ObjLogger.md

 ▸ **pipe**(`target`, `options?`): `Writable`

 Pipes output logger to provided target.
-The target can be a writable stream or an instance of class fulfiling IObjectLogger interface.
+The target can be a writable stream or an Instance of class fulfilling IObjectLogger interface.

 #### Parameters